dopecart/prototype/README.md

-# Dopecart prototype
+# Dopecart Prototype

 The working store, just to prove the concept.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Ivan Stasiuk via [brokeyourbike@gmail.com](mailto:brokeyourbike@gmail.com).
+If you discover a security vulnerability within Dopecart, please send an e-mail to Ivan Stasiuk via [brokeyourbike@gmail.com](mailto:brokeyourbike@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License